The Austrian schooling system

 After completing elementary school, students transfer to either a general secondary school (AHS) or a middle school (MS).

-AHS must accept any student who has completed primary school, while MS decides whether the student is qualified based on academic performance.
+The MS accepts all students without an assessment of the 4th grade elementary school leaving certificate, while the AHS decides whether the student is qualified on the basis of academic performance.
 Secondary school graduates, who differentiate between basic and advanced courses, can attend the high school called “Gymnasiale Oberstufe” or a vocational secondary school called “Berufsbildende höhere Schule” (HLW, HTL, Polytechnische Schule, HAK, more on this in chapter 6.2.).
 Austrian legislation prescribes five years of secondary education (usually for students aged 10 to 15), i.e. up to the 9th school year.
 After that, students can continue or enter high school at a AHS, complete vocational training or a vocational secondary school, or forego further education.

 Types of secondary education